NVIDIA-Merlin/HugeCTR/docs/source/hugectr_core_features.md

 Embedding Training Cache (ETC) gives you the ability to train a large model up to terabytes.
 It's implemented by loading a subset of an embedding table, which exceeds the aggregated capacity of GPU memory, into the GPU in a coarse-grained, on-demand manner during the training stage.

+This feature currently supports both single-node and multi-node training.
+It supports all embedding types and can be used with [Norm](./api/python_interface.md#norm), [Raw](./api/python_interface.md#raw), and [Parquet](./api/python_interface.md#parquet) dataset formats.
+We revised our `criteo2hugectr` tool to support the key set extraction for the Criteo dataset.

+You can view the [HugeCTR Continuous Training](./notebooks/continuous_training.ipynb) example notebook to learn how to use this feature with the Criteo dataset.
+The Criteo dataset is a common use case, but embedding training cache is not limited to this dataset.

 For more information, see the details for [HugeCTR Embedding Training Cache](hugectr_embedding_training_cache).

 ## HugeCTR to ONNX Converter